Katherine-Holland/running/README.md

 A signed in user can see all of the blog posts and comments alongside a box with the title 'Leave a Comment" and a 'bosy' field which must be filled in to allow the user to click the 'Submit' button.
 If the body field is left blank and the user clicks 'submit' then a message appears asking the user to ' please fill in this field'.
 The comment option also features the username of the person submitting the comment.
 Users can also like or unlike comments and the number of likes is displayed using a heart emoji to show other users any popular remarks.
+This was implemtented toward the end of the project as I became more confident with Django.
+In future, I would have added this as a User Story and run it through the Kanban Board.

 After submission, the user sees a message saying 'Comment submitted and awaiting approval'.
 The user then has the option to press a 'delete' or an 'edit' button and their comment can be seen above this in a faded colour with the additional message 'This comment is awaiting approval'.